Hackintoshlifeit/OC-Theme-HackintoshLife/README.md

 ![fullhdsketch](./Screenshot/fullhdsketch.png)
 See [Download](https://github.com/Hackintoshlifeit/OC-Theme-HackintoshLife/blob/master/Background/fullhdsketch.zip)

+Work in progress...
 2k Background
 4k Background
 21:9 Background

 ## Icons for OC Themes

 In this section you will find various icons set.
-How to use them: Download your favorite set and unzip the file, inser the files in EFI/OC/Resouces/Image
+How to use them Download your favorite set and unzip the file, inser the files in EFI/OC/Resouces/Image

 ![infodp1](./Screenshot/1.png)